LiquidZulu/brain/The Primary Choice Being Focus or Drift.md

 This is not to imply, either, that the *choice* of focus or drift is in some way *determined* by the fact that man is conscious, or that he exists---these are just prior requirements.
 It is still a *choice*, and in the hierarchy of choices, it is the primary.

->For the same reason, there can be no motive or value-judgment which precedes consciousness and which induces a man to become conscious.
+>For the same reason, there can be no motive or [[Value-Judegment|value-judgment]] which precedes consciousness and which induces a man to become conscious.
 The decision to perceive reality must precede value-judgments.
-Otherwise, values have no source in one's cognition of reality and thus become delusions.
+Otherwise, [[Value|values]] have no source in one's cognition of reality and thus become delusions.
 Values do not lead to consciousness; consciousness is what leads to values.
 >
 >In short, it is invalid to ask: why did a man choose to focus?
 There is no such "why."
 There is only the fact that a man *chose*: he chose the effort of consciousness, or he chose non-effort and unconsciousness.
 In this regard, every man at every waking moment is a prime mover.[^1]